AI Use Cases/Construction

 Construction-specific AI identifies churn signals by analyzing project-level data - margin realization, schedule variance, RFI response time, change order frequency, and safety incidents - that precede client departure by 60-90 days.
 Generic churn models miss these drivers because they rely on engagement metrics and email behavior, not field performance.
 The AI ingests live data from Procore, Sage 300, and Viewpoint Vista, weighting signals differently based on project size, contract type (fixed-price vs. T&M), and whether work is prevailing wage.
 A 15% margin compression on a $10M project carries different churn risk than the same compression on a $500K job - the model understands this context.

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and encrypts all data in transit and at rest.
-We operate a zero-retention LLM policy - construction project data is never used to train large language models or shared with third parties.
+The system runs inside your own environment under your existing permissions, and all data is encrypted in transit and at rest.
+We operate a zero-retention AI policy - construction project data is never used to train AI models or shared with third parties.
 All client relationship data remains in your environment or in isolated, role-based access controls.
-We comply with OSHA 29 CFR 1926 requirements around safety data handling and AIA billing format confidentiality.
+The system reads safety and billing records from your existing platforms without re-housing them, so the OSHA recordkeeping and AIA billing confidentiality practices you already run stay intact.
 Your Procore credentials, Sage 300 financials, and project intelligence stay proprietary.
 Audit trails log every data access point so you maintain full visibility into who accessed what and when.

 What is the timeframe to deploy AI churn risk prediction?

-Deployment typically takes 10-14 weeks: weeks 1-2 cover system integration (connecting Procore, Sage 300, Viewpoint Vista APIs), weeks 3-6 involve historical data ingestion and model training on your past 24 months of project performance, weeks 7-10 focus on validation and tuning (ensuring the model accurately flags your actual churn cases), and weeks 11-14 cover go-live, team training, and alert calibration.
-Most construction clients see measurable results - first churn interventions and retained revenue - within 60 days of production launch.
+Plan for a working system inside the first 100 days: weeks 1-2 cover system integration (connecting Procore, Sage 300, Viewpoint Vista APIs), weeks 3-6 involve historical data ingestion and model training on your past 24 months of project performance, weeks 7-10 focus on validation and tuning (ensuring the model accurately flags your actual churn cases), and weeks 11-14 cover go-live, team training, and alert calibration.
+A rollout like this is scoped to show measurable results - first churn interventions and retained revenue - within 60 days of production launch.
 The model improves continuously as new project data flows in.

 What construction-specific data does the AI use to predict churn risk?